 Plants in the Mint family (Lamiaceae) are very hardy perennials with vigorous growth habits.
 All types (including Sweet Mint, Spearmint, Peppermint, and Chocolate Mint) are fast-growing, spreading plants, so you must give them a place to spread without getting in the way, or plant them in a pot.
 Mint sends out runners that spread above and just below the ground, quickly forming large, lush green patches.
-In the right place it makes a pretty seasonal ground cover.
-You can also contain Mints in tight places such as between pavers of a walkway where your feet will brush against the leaves to release its fragrance.
+In the right place, it makes a pretty seasonal ground cover.
+You can also contain Mints in tight areas such as between pavers of a walkway where your feet will brush against the leaves to release its fragrance.

-The spikes of white or pinkish flowers are attractive, but brief.
-However, they do attract bees, butterflies and even birds.
+The spikes of white or pinkish flowers are attractive but brief.
+However, they do attract bees, butterflies, and even birds.
 Most Mints are hybrids and will not grow true from seed.

 Light: Mints will grow in full sun to partial shade.

 Temperature: Depends on variety.
 Peppermint is very cold hardy, down to Zone 3.
 Spearmint handles the heat best, up to Zone 11.